chromium/chromium/docs/security/life-of-a-security-issue.md

 fix.
 If the fix is included in a Stable channel release of Chrome, it will be listed and acknowledged in the security fix notes on the [Chrome Releases blog](https://googlechromereleases.blogspot.com/).
-Security issues will be highlighted with a short description, any reward amount, the CVE number, and acknowledging the reporter as requested (if they have consented to such).
+Security issues will be highlighted with a short description, a reward amount, the CVE number, and acknowledging the reporter as requested (if they have consented to such).

 ## 12. Publicly disclose